-L. PUBLIC SAFETY
+K. PUBLIC SAFETY

-Objective: Minimize the opportunity for crimes to occur by incorporating crime prevention techniques such as defensive landscaping and natural surveillance into the design of buildings, public and private spaces.
+Minimize the opportunity for crime to occur by incorporating crime prevention techniques such as defensive landscaping and natural surveillance into the design of buildings, public and private spaces.

 The built environment influences people's behavior, which affects public safety.
 By implementing Crime Prevention Through Environmental Design (CPTED) principles into the design of the built environment, developments can increase public safety by creating opportunities for natural surveillance (such as open fencing, lower landscaping, and clear windows) and natural access control (with clearly defined entrances and paths, and windows on all facades).
 These techniques have shown to dramatically decrease the need for security patrols, closed-circuit monitoring, and other costly crime-prevention measures.
-Additionally, CPTED guidelines emphasize the definition of public and private spaces, while increasing visibility with "eyes on the street", effectively encouraging natural security through surveillance and visibility by people both inside and outside of buildings, by encouraging effective activity support and appropriate use of designated space.
+Additionally, CPTED guidelines emphasize the definition of public and private spaces while increasing visibility with "eyes on the street", effectively encouraging natural security through surveillance and visibility by people both inside and outside of buildings.

-VP-93.
+VP-72.
 Landscaping, architecture and site design shall utilize Crime Prevention Through Environmental Design (CPTED) techniques whenever possible, to increase the natural security of public and private spaces.